 After Red Star Line discontinued its service in 1935 the buildings were adapted for other uses and over time, were abandoned.
 The buildings and their maritime history was almost forgotten until, in 2000, the city council decided to protect the Red Star Line buildings.
 The decision coincided with the start of the gentrification of the neighborhood, which generated an increased interest in its history.

-Four years later the city council launched the idea to create an emigration museum housed in the former buildings of the Red Star Line.
+Four years later, the city council launched the idea to create an emigration museum housed in the former buildings of the Red Star Line.
 They acquired the complex and a team of architects was assembled to restore all three buildings.
-The team restored the buildings to their original appearance with the exception of the former chimney, which was replaced by a modern look-out tower shaped like a ship’s funnel.
+The team restored the buildings to their original appearance, except for the former chimney, which was replaced by a modern look-out tower shaped like a ship’s funnel.
 Construction started in 2010 and three years later, on 28 September 2013, the museum was officially opened by the Belgian monarch.